ygvn/Dictionary/README.md

 Simply enter your text into the richtextbox and click on save button.
 All data is encrypted with AES (Advanced Encryption Standard) by using a default password.
 You can also encrypt each entry with your own password.
 This application has search-as-you-type feature.
 Search suggestions will appear as you type into the textbox.
+No popular database is used, you do not need to install any database for this application.

 ![Scrn--1.png](https://raw.githubusercontent.com/ygvn/Dictionary/master/Scrn--1.png)